 poisonous, and also not sprayed with anything toxic (avoid trees on

 roadsides which can absorb traffic fumes).

 The next necessary items are the feeders.
 You need at least three, one for seed/sprout mix and one for water, and also one for veggies etc. The most common ones are the simple bowl shaped ones or the font type, where the seed comes out of the tube into a catcher at the bottom.
 I prefer bowl types (though not so good for determined to breed hens who may try to use them as nests) but you must always check to see that the budgies have actual seed available and not just the empty seed husks!
 The easiest way to do this is to blow the seed; the empty husks are light and will blow away.

 Check where the feeders sit in relation to the perches.
 The budgie must be able to get to the feed, but you really do not want it sitting above the feeder pooping into it!

 Now you have narrowed the choice down to a few budgie cages that are safe and practical it is time to think about yourself!
 You are going to be cleaning this cage out regularly, and hopefully for many years.
 So how easy is it to remove the base and replace any lining your use?
 How easy is it to remove the perches for an occasional scrub or disinfect?
 What about wiping the bars, are there many difficult to get to corners?
 These are real concerns as if it is fiddly to clean you may end up doing it less than you really need to, so make sure your budgie cage suits you too!

 I would recommend buying some little clips to hang greens, millet sprays and cuttlefish.
-These can be moved around so your budgie has to perform some acrobatic feats (and think a little bit) to eat the yummies.
+These can be moved around so your budgie has to perform some acrobatic feats (and exercise their brains) to eat the yummies.
 Some types of clothesline pegs can be suitable, and cheap too.
 So once you have found the budgie cages that fit these requirements you can happily pick which ever one suits you and your house… have fun!